MarcoFiletti/gandi-ddns-swift/README.md

 }
 ```

-in the example, we used an IPv6 record only for ipv6.example2.com.
+in the example, we used forced an IPv4 of `123.123.123.123` for static.example.com an we included an IPv6 record only for ipv6.example2.com.

 ### Testing

 Developers can test the package with `swift test`.
 To do a full test using real data, edit the `Tests/GandiDDNSTests/DomainDetails.swift` and include a real API name and key.
-This performs a dry run using the specified details and mock configs.
+Swift testing will then perform a dry run using the specified details and various mock configs.

-Remember to skip the `DomainDetails.swift` file in git to avoid accidental pushing of actual API details:
+Remember to skip the `DomainDetails.swift` file in git to avoid accidental pushing of real API details:

 `git update-index --skip-worktree Tests/GandiDDNSTests/DomainDetails.swift`